 Agents typically charge around 10-15% of the rental income you receive from renting out your house.
 You may or may not feel this is worth it for the work they do for you.

 Ask your letting agent how much they feel you should charge for rent.
 But remember this decision is down to you.
 You don’t have to rent it out for any less than you want to but, if your price is high, it could take longer to find tenants.
-You could gather the opinions of two or three agents before you decide on a final price.
+It’s worth getting potential rent prices from two or three agents before you decide on a final price.

 You may want to meet potential tenants before deciding whether you’re happy renting out your house to them.
 Some people prefer to leave it to a letting agent to carry out due diligence checks and others prefer to do it themselves.

-If you use an agent, they can perform reference and credit checks on potential tenants to ensure everything’s above board.
+If you use an agent, they can perform reference and credit checks on potential tenants to ensure everything is above board.
 Otherwise, you’ll need to do this yourself.

 If you don't want to move out, you could think about renting out a room in your home.
 This is an alternative to renting out your house as a whole and can bring in a little extra money for you each month.